 Though not quite as many pubs are open nowadays, Amlwch is still home to an array of pubs, perfect for a drink after taking a walk or cycle along the Copper Trail Cycle Route, a path which takes you to the captivating Parys Mountain.

 A golfing fan?
 Bull Bay Golf Club is the ideal place to visit.
 This 18 hole championship course also holds stunning views of Anglesey and the Snowdonia Mountains.
-Or, if you’re a fan of architecture why not take a walk to see the Watch Tower or striking reinforced concrete Catholic Church of Our Lady Star of the Sea and St Winefride
+Or, if you’re a fan of architecture, take a walk to see the Watch Tower, or striking reinforced concrete Catholic Church of Our Lady Star of the Sea and St Winefride.